Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And they need more money to prove that it can't do it.
 And actually, they don't have enough right now, but they're going to need even more.

-I don't even know how people are still taking this seriously because, on top of that, did you hear about the Microsoft negotiations over the non-profit?
+I don't even know how people are still taking this seriously because on top of that, did you hear about the Microsoft negotiations over the non-profit?
 I've been hearing reports.

 Well, they're delaying it to next year.

-It'll work it out.
+We'll work it out.
 What the fuck?

 Have either of you ever...
 I know, Ed, you covered Uber a lot.